77CRuta/Alberta-Population-vs-Education-Spending-/README.md

 > **+82.8%** — Total education spending growth over the same period
 > **2.7×** — How much faster spending grew relative to population

-Alberta didn't just grow — it transformed.
+Alberta didn't just grow -- its population exploded!
 Over thirteen years, the province added more than **1.1 million people**, saw its share of Canada's national population nearly double, and simultaneously made a bet on education spending that far outpaced the pace of that growth.
 The charts below tell that story in full.

 ---